snowplow/documentation/docs/understanding-your-pipeline/what-is-snowplow-mini/index.md

     - Reads events in from the `RawEvents` NSQ topic
     - Sends events which passed the enrichment process to the `EnrichedEvents` NSQ topic
     - Sends events which failed the enrichment process to the `BadEvents` NSQ topic
-- Elasticsearch Sink Good:
+- OpenSearch Sink Good:
     - Reads events from the `EnrichedEvents` NSQ topic
-    - Sends those events to the `good` Elasticsearch index
+    - Sends those events to the `good` OpenSearch index
     - On failure to insert, writes errors to `BadElasticsearchEvents` NSQ topic
-- Elasticsearch Sink Bad:
+- OpenSearch Sink Bad:
     - Reads events from the `BadEvents` NSQ topic
-    - Sends those events to the `bad` Elasticsearch index
+    - Sends those events to the `bad` OpenSearch index
     - On failure to insert, writes errors to `BadElasticsearchEvents` NSQ topic

 These events can then be viewed in Kibana at `http://< sp mini public ip>/kibana`.